The Plan is influenced by wider global, national and local priorities as highlighted below.

 Our Plan will contribute to the achievement of some of these Sustainable Development Goals through actions which address our key challenges.
 Our actions will identify where we are contributing to tackling these Sustainable Development Goals.

-This infectious disease has spread rapidly around the world and has had profound effects throughout 2020 posing enormous health, economic and social challenges to the entire human population.
+This infectious disease spread rapidly around the world and had profound effects throughout 2020 posing enormous health, economic and social challenges to the entire human population.
 Its effects have been significant on the Lake District, particularly in the tourism sector resulting from the three national lockdowns.
-Recovery will be a focus of our Plan over the next five years, both economically and socially, and our Plan will continue to support Cumbria Local Enterprise Partnership’s Restart, Reboot, Rethink Plan, and Strategic Recovery Coordination Group’s Recovery Strategy.
+Recovery is a focus of our current Plan, both economically and socially.

 In the last 100 years the Earth’s average temperature has increased faster than previously seen (global warming or global heating).
-The United Nations released a report in October 2018 on the impacts of global warming and warned that the world has just twelve years left from 2018 to limit a climate crisis.
 A continuation of global warming at current rates will significantly increase the risk of drought, floods, extreme heat, and climate-related poverty for millions of people across the world.
-In November 2021, the UN Climate Change Conference (COP26), in Glasgow, will bring parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
-Government’s recently published report Global Britain in a Competitive Age: the Integrated Review of Security, Defence, Development and Foreign Policy recognises that tackling climate change and biodiversity loss will be the UK’s international priority through COP26 and beyond.
+In November 2021, the UN Climate Change Conference (COP26), in Glasgow, brought parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
+Government’s published report Global Britain in a Competitive Age: the Integrated Review of Security, Defence, Development and Foreign Policy recognised that tackling climate change and biodiversity loss will be the UK’s international priority.

 We need to reduce carbon emissions in the Lake District to play our part in limiting climate change, supporting Cumbria’s ambition to become carbon neutral (known as net zero).
 But some significant climate change is already inevitable.

 The impact of climate change will be the biggest driver of change in the Lake District.
 Our food and water supplies depend on stable seasonal patterns of temperature, rain, and wind in the UK and elsewhere.
-The Lake District has seen first-hand some initial impacts, in particular drought, wildfires, and extreme flooding events such as Storm Desmond in 2015.
+The Lake District has seen first-hand some initial impacts, in particular drought, wildfires, and extreme flooding and storm events such as Storms Desmond in 2015 and Arwen in 2021.
 The Climate Change Adaptation Report for the Lake District has been updated.
 This demonstrates that many of the things we value as special about the Lake District are extremely vulnerable to the changes in temperature, rainfall and sea level expected.
 Some of the inevitable changes may create new opportunities, but they will undoubtedly also create new and difficult challenges.

-The full implications for the Lake District over the next five years are not yet known but following the transition period there are now new barriers to trade and cross-border exchanges.
+The full implications for the Lake District over the current plan period are still evolving but following the transition period there are now new barriers to trade and cross-border exchanges.

 The most immediate impact for the Lake District is the fundamental change in the structure of support to agriculture, now that we have left Europe’s Common Agricultural Policy.
 The Agricultural Transition Plan 2021-2024 sets out the changes being made to agricultural policy in England, pending the adoption of new long-term arrangements (see section on 25 year Environment Plan).

 There may also be pressures resulting from uncertainty and barriers to access to markets.
-Within the tourism sector it is a mixed picture.
-Changes to travel and visa processes may add to demand for staycations, for which the Lake District is well placed to meet the demand.
-However, reduced access to European Union labour will add to the challenges of retaining a workforce willing to work in a rural area.
+Within the tourism sector it is a mixed picture as reduced access to European Union labour has added to the challenges of retaining a workforce willing to work in a rural area.

-In September 2019 the Government published Julian Glover’s independent report “Landscapes Review” (Glover Report) which recommends a series of proposals for national landscapes of National Parks and Areas of Outstanding Natural Beauty.
-The Review highlighted many issues identified in our State of Park Report 2018, and makes a series of positive recommendations including endorsing our Partnership approach.
-We await to see what the response of the Government will be and will build this into our plans.
+In September 2019 the Government published Julian Glover’s independent report “Landscapes Review” (Glover Report) which recommended a series of proposals for national landscapes of National Parks and Areas of Outstanding Natural Beauty.
+The Review highlighted many issues identified in our State of Park Report 2018, and made a series of positive recommendations including endorsing our Partnership approach.

 England’s nine National Park Authorities and the Broads Authority have come together and agreed four collective priorities that will guide the work of the family of National Parks, and in partnership with many others.